 2) Know Your Building Rules

-If you live in an apartment building or condo complex, there are rules governing how you use your unit, how much noise is allowed, when guests can visit and so on.
+If you live in a modern apartment such as these cloverleaf gardens apartments woodbridge nj or condo complex, there are rules governing how you use your unit, how much noise is allowed, when guests can visit, and so on.
 As an owner, it’s your responsibility to know those rules!
 If there’s a dispute about whether or not something was done correctly (e.g., if someone left their garbage on the balcony), being able to show that you followed all relevant regulations can help prevent arguments from escalating into full-on feuds with neighbours over trivial matters.

 3) Try to Resolve It Yourself and if Necessary, send a Letter Requesting